Why Is My Dog Or Cat Running A Fever, Or Why is It Cold?

 Hyperthyroidism In Cats

 Feline Infectious Peritonitis, FIP

-In mothers, just before the approaching puppy or kitten delivery date, the dog’s body temperature should drop below 100F(37.8C) ; the same in cats (If your dog or cat’s temperature goes up near or after delivery call your veterinarian).
+Just before your dog or cat’s delivery, its body temperature should drop below 100 F (37.8 C).
+If your dog or cat’s temperature goes above normal near or after delivery call your veterinarian.

 The body temperature of puppies and kittens is normally slightly lower than their mother’s.
 During their infant period, they are very susceptible to dangerous hypothermia.
 That is because puppies and kittens have greater surface skin area in proportion to their body weight than they will have as adults.
 That fact allows their body heat to be lost more easily.
 This problem can be life-threatening.
 It can be due to maternal factors, the whelping environment or problems within the infant itself.
 Read more about those problems here.

 Since fever or chill in your cat or dog can have almost as many causes as there are named diseases, your veterinarian will be looking closely for indications as to what the underlying cause of the fever or hypothermia might be.
 That will be based on your vet’s physical examination, your pet’s age, species, breed and the history and lifestyle information you provide.
 Veterinarians usually begin with the simpler routine tests they can perform at their animal hospital.
 They look for suspicious values and results.
 Then when necessary they move on to more sophisticated tests based on those earlier results and suspicions.

 You are on the Vetspace animal health website